jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 The exponentiation is quite tricky and corresponds to the set of triplets `{a, b, c}` such that <code>a = b<sup>c</sup></code>.
 This allows to introduce exponential Diophantine equations (where exponentiation can appear in the expression along with additions and multiplications) and provides a method find them equivalent polynomial representations.
 One further result which is quite amazing is that the `IsPrime` relationship is Diophantine.
 This means there exists a polynomial that generates exactly the set of primes when its parameters are allowed to take any and all natural numbers! (p.
 55)

-Cantor numbering, Gödel coding and positional coding There are multiple ways of coding tuples into lower dimensional spaces.
+## Codings: Cantor, Gödel and positional
+There are multiple ways of coding tuples into lower dimensional spaces.
 Cantor allows to represent a tuple of length `n` as an integer, but `n` has to be fixed.
 <code>Cantor<sub>n</sub>(a<sub>1</sub>, ..., a<sub>n</sub>) -> c</code> is a Diophantine function, and so is the converse <code>CantorElement<sub>n,m</sub>(c)</code>.
 The function `CantorElement(n, m, c)` which treats `n` and `m` as parameters cannot easily be shown to be Diophantine.
 So other representations are considered.